bellanov/gcp-bootstrap/README.md

 # gcp-bootstrap

-Bootstrap development in *Google Cloud Platform*.
+Bootstrap development in *Google Cloud Platform (GCP)*.

+This script creates a GCP Project and initializes a service account for Terraform.
+This user will be assigned the necessary permissions that Terraform will require to manage infrastructure.

 ## Prerequisites